UA-NASA-Robotics/Roobot-Over-IP/docs/ProgrammingROI.md

 1. be a function of return type ROIPackets::Packet (a reply packet)
 2. accept 1 argument of type ROIPackets::Packet (the incoming packet)
 3. fill out the reply packet with the appropriate data.
 The ROS node is expecting a reply packet containing the same subdevice and action code as that is how it ensures the command made a round trip.
 Best practice is to call the `.swapReply()` method on the incoming packet to create a reply packet with the correct subdevice and action code.
 This is not necessary, but is recommended.
+4. call `infra.moduleStatusManager.notifySystemConfigured()` if any changes to the system state are made.
+This is important for the ROS node to know when a module is freshly initialized or has had a change in state.

 The generalPacketHandler is called by the infra object when a packet is received.
 It is the developer's responsibility to handle the packet and return a reply packet.
 The infra object will handle the rest.
 Keep in mind you should keep in strict adherence to the packet structure defined in the previous step.